 This standard emphasizes scientific notation.
 Students write very large and very small numbers in scientific notation using positive and negative exponents.
-For example 123,000 written in scientific notation is $1.23 \times 10^5$ , and 0.008 written in scientific notation is $8 \times 10^{-4}$ .
+For example 123,000 written in scientific notation is 1.23×10^5 , and 0.008 written in scientific notation is 8×10^{-4} .
 When mastered, students use the skill to determine how many times larger (or smaller) one number written in scientific notation is than another.
 To compare, if the exponent increases by 1, the value increases 10 times.
 In the example of the U.S. and world populations, the exponent increased by 1, and the 7 is a little more than 2 times 3.
 So 2 x 10 makes for 20 times larger.

-- Estimating Extreme Values Estimate each value described below by writing it in the form $a \times 10^n$ where a is a single digit number and n is an integer. - How Many Times Given pairs of numbers written in exponential form to compare them multiplicatively. - Compare Numbers Given pairs of numbers written in scientific notation compare them multiplicatively. - Order Matters Given pairs of numbers written in the form of an integer times a power of 10.
-Then compare the numbers in each pair using the inequality symbols.
+- Estimating Extreme Values Estimate each value described below by writing it in the form a × 10n where a is a single digit number and n is an integer. - How Many Times Given pairs of numbers written in exponential form to compare them multiplicatively. - Compare Numbers Given pairs of numbers written in scientific notation compare them multiplicatively.